status-im/nimbus-eth2/docs/e2store.md

 ## How can block roots be accessed without computing them?

 Each era file contains a full `BeaconState` object whose `block_roots` field corresponds to the block contents of the file.
 The easiest way to access the roots is to read the "header" of the `BeaconState` without reading all fields.

+## Why is length `uint32`?

+Offsets in `SSZ` are `uint32` thus from a practical point of view, any one SSZ object may generally not exceed that size.

+A future entry type can introduce chunking should larger entries be needed, or spill the remaining size bytes into `reserved`, effectively turning the encoding of the length into a fictive `uint48` type.